kubernetes/enhancements/keps/sig-cli/20190805-pod-troubleshooting.md

   # Start an interactive debugging session with a debian image
   kubectl debug mypod --image=debian

+  # Run in the same namespace as target container 'myapp'
+  # (Useful for debugging other containers when shareProcessNamespace is false)
+  kubectl debug mypod --target=myapp

 Options:
-  -a, --attach=true: Automatically attach to container once created.
-  -c, --container='': Container name.
-If omitted one will be chosen.
-  -i, --stdin=true: Pass stdin to the container
-  -m, --image='busybox': Container image to use for debug container.
+  -a, --attach=true: Automatically attach to container once created -c, --container='': Container name.
+If omitted, the first container in the pod will be chosen -i, --stdin=true: Pass stdin to the container --image='': Required.
+Container image to use for debug container.
   -p, --target='': Target processes in this container name.
   -t, --tty=true: Stdin is a TTY